How It Works

 3-5 months before

-Receive acceptance & pay deposit
+Receive approval & pay deposit

 2-3 months before